-- Increasing identification of health-related social needs and connecting individuals to community resources. - Increasing community resource gap identification and strategic investment
+Increasing identification of health-related social needs and connecting individuals to community resources.

-Increasing the number of partners, policies, investments, and programs that address the root causes of unmet social needs.
+- Increasing community resource gap identification and strategic investment by Presbyterian and others in the social service system to improve the health of patients, health insurance members, and communities. - Increasing the number of partners, policies, investments, and programs that address the root causes of unmet social needs.

-The figure below illustrates the connection between the community health assessment, 3 year (or annual) measurable outcomes, and specific strategies or programs.
+The figure below illustrates the connection between the community health. assessment, three year (or annual) measurable outcomes, and specific strategies or programs.